tectalichq/public-openai-client-php/README.md

 This software is copyright (c) 2022 [Tectalic](https://tectalic.com).

-For copyright and license information, please view [https://tectalic.com/terms](https://tectalic.com/terms).
+For copyright and license information, please view the [LICENSE](LICENSE) file.